Let’s go natural! Fresh-faced minis with Revealed Studios

 Can we talk about the reception details?

-What a party, full of speeches that took you from tears to belly laughter, countless signature cocktails (a twist on the classic Manhattan), and so much dancing.
+What a party–full of speeches that took you from tears to belly laughter, countless signature cocktails (a twist on the classic Manhattan), and so much dancing.
 The show-stopping moment came when Maura surprised everyone by borrowing a pair of drum sticks and laid down “Uptown Funk” without missing a beat.
-Needless to say, the crowd went wild, but none more so than Shane.
+Needless to say, everyone went nuts, but none more so than Shane.